 Over 68% of the population will be living in urban city centers by the year 2050, only further solidifying the need for higher grow yields in smaller spaces.
 Production will have to become more efficient and more affordable, and the tools for even the smallest production facilities will have to become more readily available.
 What better way to go than up?

 More Space, Less Square Footage

-Vertical grow racks allow growers to utilize more space without sacrificing square footage.
+Vertical grow racks allow growers to utilize more space with vertical farms without sacrificing square footage.
 So how does it work?
 Uprights are pre-welded for fast assembly and strength of vertical racks while beams incorporate a unique tapered finger design attachment that locks beams safely onto uprights.
 This creates a safe and effective space that actually improves the quality of your growth as opposed to a traditional single-tier system.
 Allowing small scale growers to produce bigger yields could be the answer to our growing population.